justintemps/justintemps/src/lib/content/posts/use-altcha-to-protect-forms.md

 To illustrate, we're going to create a simple API endpoint that generates a cryptographic challenge for our ALTCHA widget to solve.
 Then we're going to add the widget to the front end, where it will appear to the user as a checkbox input in a form.
 Finally, we're going to update the form handler to check whether the ALTCHA widget’s solution is correct before processing the rest of the form data.

-If you're interested in understanding why this works, I’ve provided a brief explanation after the example below.
+If you're interested in understanding why this works, I’ve provided a brief explanation at the end of this blog post.

 ## A simple example using Svelte